oVirt/ovirt-site/source/feature/authentication-rewrite.html.md

 1. Phase 2 - location of directory to hold configuration files - See BZ1049876

-2. Phase-2 - Configuration structure for LDAP - patches are still under review, configuration strucutre may change
+2. Phase-2 - Configuration structure for LDAP - patches are still under review, configuration structure may change

 ### Testing